matei-tm-csv/ApiVersioningDemo/README.md

 - ApiVersionAttribute - used to apply explicit version
 - ApiVersionNeutralAttribute - used for version independent
-- ApiInheritableVersionAttribute - used for create a base class with a range of versions inheritable by child classes
+- ApiInheritableVersionAttribute - used for create a base class with a range of versions inheritable by child classes (custom)
-- ApiRangeV1m2V2m0Attribute - used to apply a fixed subset of versions
+- ApiRangeV1m2V2m0Attribute - used to apply a fixed subset of versions (custom)

+### Pinpoints

+- Convention based, generic routing ```[Route("api/v{api-version:apiVersion}/[controller]")]```
+- Model Binding for ApiVersion in controllers action signature
+- Different options on signaling the versions

 ## Controllers